cyb3rmavka/cyb3rmavka/README.md

 In conclusion, my journey as a Software Engineer has allowed me to explore various domains, ranging from windowed applications to embedded systems and back-end development.
 I have discovered my passion for embedded development and back-end programming through challenging projects that have honed my skills and expanded my expertise.
 Looking ahead, I am excited to continue my professional growth and explore new technologies and languages, such as Haskell, to further broaden my horizons.

+### 🔭 I’m currently working on

+**OpenGreenhouse** is an exciting endeavor where I am developing an open-source, automated greenhouse system specifically designed for growing microgreens, spinach, and strawberries.
+With a focus on hardware and software development, OpenGreenhouse aims to provide an accessible solution for indoor gardening enthusiasts to create their own optimal growing environments.

+In addition to OpenGreenhouse, I am also working on **SQL-Tools**, a console application that simplifies the process of writing SQL queries for table updates.
+By automating query generation and offering customization options, SQL-Tools streamlines the editing of complex queries, saving valuable time and effort when updating large datasets.